Skip to content

 • All-reduce operations complete at near-wire-speed

-Congested 400G Fabric
+Congested / Oversubscribed Fabric

-📈 10.
-Scaling Spine Capacity
+10. Scaling Spine Capacity

-Plan spine capacity at 1.5× your current GPU node count to accommodate growth without fabric redesign.
+Plan spine capacity at roughly 1.5x your current GPU node count to accommodate growth without fabric redesign.
 Each new GPU node added to a leaf switch increases the uplink bandwidth demand on the spine tier.
 If the spines are already at capacity, adding GPUs actually degrades per-GPU performance because the oversubscription ratio worsens.

-🔭 11.
-H100 to B200 Transition
+11. H100 to B200 / B300 Transition

 H100 / H200 Network Profile

-• NIC speed: 400G per NIC
+• NIC: ConnectX-7, 400G per NIC

-• NICs per node: typically 8
+• NICs per node: typically 8 (1:1 GPU-to-NIC)

-• Per-node network bandwidth: 3.2 Tb/s
+• Per-node network bandwidth: ~3.2 Tb/s

 • Spine requirement: 400G capable